TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-rbac-azuresubscriptionandresourceaccess.md

 # Azure subscription and resource access (RBAC)

-Choose the **RBAC** problem type for common solutions related to managing access control for Azure resources.
-For common solutions related to Azure Active Directory, see the **Azure AD Roles and Administrators** problem type.
+Choose the **RBAC** problem type for issues related to managing access control for Azure resources.
+For issues related to Azure Active Directory, see the **Azure AD Roles and Administrators** problem type.

 ## **Recommended documents**